Polyanyanwu/football-quiz-pp2/README.md

 * ### **Accessibility with Different Device Widths** <a id="accessibility"></a>

     Using the Chrome Development tools, the responsiveness of the site to various screen sizes was simulated.
+In addition I used all the smart phones in my family to test the responsiveness - iPhone 12, Samsung Fold3 (small and big screen), Samsung A3 and iPad.
 This led to the adjustment of the CSS until the site supports numerous device widths from the smallest hand held devices to full computer monitor screens.

 * ### **Functionality Test** <a id="functionality-test"></a>